Programmed input–output: PIO Mode 5

-A PIO Mode 5 was proposed with operation at 22 MB/s, but was never implemented on hard disks because CPUs of the time would have been crippled waiting for the hard disk at the proposed PIO 5 timings, and the DMA standard ultimately obviated it.
+A PIO Mode 5 was proposed with operation at 22 MB/s, but was never implemented on hard disks because CPUs of the time would have been severely slowed waiting for the hard disk at the proposed PIO 5 timings, and the DMA standard ultimately obviated it.
 While no hard disk drive was ever manufactured to support this mode, some motherboard manufacturers preemptively provided BIOS support for it.
 PIO Mode 5 can be used with CompactFlash cards connected to ATA via CF-to-ATA adapters.